// Adds dimensions UUID, Author and Topic into GA4

-Income Insurance has announced it will fully reimburse affected policyholders who made flight bookings after July 31 following Jetstar Asia’s closure announcement, despite the event not being listed under its insured perils, Singapore Business Review reported.
+Income Insurance has announced it will fully reimburse affected policyholders following Jetstar Asia’s closure announcement, despite the event not being listed under its insured perils, Singapore Business Review reported.

-An Income Insurance spokesperson told TISG that affected eligible customers who have purchased Income Travel Insurance with pre-trip cancellation cover will be able to claim for unused and prepaid expenses such as accommodation, travel packages, local tours, amusement park tickets and transport expenses (outside of Jetstar air ticket expenses), which include land transfers.
+An Income Insurance spokesperson told The Independent Singapore (TISG) that affected eligible customers who have purchased Income Travel Insurance with pre-trip cancellation cover will be able to claim for unused and prepaid expenses such as accommodation, travel packages, local tours, amusement park tickets and transport expenses (outside of Jetstar air ticket expenses), which include land transfers.

-A full refund, within stipulated policy limit, will be given, if and when affected eligible customers failed to obtain refund of expenses from their accommodation, transport or service providers, as stipulated in the travel insurance policy terms and conditions.
+A full refund, within the stipulated policy limit, will be given if and when affected eligible customers fail to obtain a refund of expenses from their accommodation, transport, or service providers, as stipulated in the travel insurance policy terms and conditions.

 On June 11, Qantas announced that its Singapore-based budget airline will cease operations on July 31, affecting more than 500 employees.